SphenHe/few-shot-face-classification/README.md

 # Few-Shot Face Classification

-Homework 8 for Principles of Engineering System Representation（30030653-0）
+Homework 8 for Principles of Engineering System Representation (30030653-0)

 Most of the time, since you have completed the environment setup during the class, you only need to: